jamieklassen/demo/slides.md

 - pre-approved scripts instead of scheduled manual builds and deploys
 - pre-approved test suites instead of manual QA tasks and signoffs
+    - don't be afraid: you can still have manual signoffs on every single build
 - version control as a single source of truth
 - steps orchestrated in a pipeline
 ```groovy